NLeSC/python-template/{{cookiecutter.directory_name}}/.github/next_steps/02_citation.md

 - [ ] Update the `doi` key with the conceptDOI for your repository (see [https://help.zenodo.org](https://help.zenodo.org/) for more information on what a conceptDOI is).
 If your project doesn't have a DOI yet, you can use the string `10.0000/FIXME` to pass validation.
 - [ ] Verify that the `keywords` array accurately describes your project.

-Once you do all the steps above, the `cffconvert` workflow will tell you what content it expected to see in `.zenodo.json`.
-Copy-paste from the GitHub Action log into a new file `.zenodo.json`.
 Afterwards, the `cffconvert` GitHub Action should be green.

-To help you keep the citation metadata up to date and synchronized, the [`cffconvert`]({{cookiecutter.repository_url}}/actions/workflows/cffconvert.yml) GitHub Action checks the following 6 aspects:
+To make sure services like [Zenodo](https://zenodo.org) and the [Research Software Directory](https://research-software-directory.org/) can keep your citation data up to date, the [`cffconvert`]({{cookiecutter.repository_url}}/actions/workflows/cffconvert.yml) GitHub Action checks the following:

 1. Whether your repository includes a `CITATION.cff` file.